SoftSec-KAIST/BotScreen/README.md

 ### Experiments

-Scripts in `experiments/` and `comp_study` contain implementation for experiments appearing in the paper.
+Scripts in `experiments/` and `comp_study/` contain implementation for experiments appearing in the paper.
 Each code can be run as follows:
 ```exp
 $ make [exp_name] [arguments]
 ```